Enter your email below to receive weekly updates from the Ashton College blog straight to your inbox.

-Mental health and addiction support have witnessed a transformative shift in recent years, thanks to innovative approaches that are gaining recognition and acceptance.
+Mental health and addiction support have witnessed a transformative shift in recent years, thanks to innovative approaches.
 This article explores these new methods in mental health and addiction support.

 Peer support programs are gaining popularity as a complementary approach to traditional therapy.
 Individuals with lived experience of mental health challenges or addiction provide support and guidance to others facing similar issues, fostering empathy and shared experiences.